 From 1917 until 1991, Scotland was administered as a separate Salvation Army Territory from the other nations of Great Britain.
 However, from 1936-1958 it was linked to Northern Ireland and the Republic of Ireland.
 Leaders of The Salvation Army in Scotland have included two officers who went on to be elected Generals of the worldwide Salvation Army: Albert Orsborn (1936-1940) and Eva Burrows (1979-1982).
 Since 1991, Scotland has been part of the United Kingdom and Ireland Territory.

 The Army of Alba History

-Explore our online resources, digitised material and enhanced aides.
+Explore our online resources, including our digitised collections and subject guides.